nickyjaspers/b2c6_backend_sandbox/README.md

 ## responsibilities

-- talk to a database
+- Talk to a database: In my case a MariaDB database.
-- provide data through an api
+- Provide data through a rest api